 Steel can be machined from a single billet block just like aluminum.
 Our GDP Portal Gears are machined from billet steel for example.

 Merriam-Webster has a simple definition for billet—a bar of metal.
-They also have a bunch of less simple definitions but this is the one I want you to keep in mind.
+They also have a bunch of more complicated definitions, but this is the one I want you to keep in mind.

 The point is, billet doesn’t have to be aluminum.